wildfish/django-pipelines/docs/pipelines/howto/results.rst

 =================

-Rather than interacting with the storage directly you should use the set of utility methods defined in :code:`wildcoeus.pipelines.results.helpers`.
+Rather than interacting with the storage directly you should use the set of utility methods defined in :code:`pipelines.results.helpers`.
 This module provides a set of methods for creating and fetching result objects from the storage and will work for all storage classes provided they follow the defined interface.